Subsidy Library

 format_list_bulleted What to do

-• Set the ram pump on a firm base – this must be a 150 millimetres (mm) thick slab of concrete or a 150mm layer of consolidated hardcore
+• Set the ram pump on a firm base (150mm thick concrete slab or consolidated hardcore)

-• Install a water collection facility suitable for the site, a drive pipe (supplying pump), a pump chamber, a pump and a delivery pipe and sediment tank (if necessary)
+• Install a water collection facility, drive pipe, pump chamber, pump, and delivery pipe (and sediment tank if needed)

 checklist How to do and evidence required